caltechlibrary/t2t3_dataset_web_apps/presentation2.md

   -Outfile ./htdocs/modules/csv-textarea.js
 ~~~

+# Part 2.5: Using the CSV Textarea Web Component, `<csv-textarea></csv-textarea>`

+What happens when I press "save" button?

+- Does the submit process need change?
+- What are the options?
+  - submit as a URL encoded document?
+  - submit as JSON encoded document?

 # Part 2.5: Fixing web form submission

 The [utils.js](https://raw.githubusercontent.com/caltechlibrary/t2t3_dataset_web_apps/refs/heads/main/htdocs2/modules/utils.js "you may retrieve this file using curl or irm") needs a`saveRecipe` function.